 In these restorative asanas and pranayama, we can observe ourselves more deeply.
-We have the time to look past the more coarse movements of the body and to observe more subtle levels, such as the how as we relax, our breath softening, our eyes become soft and quiet and with time and patience our mind slows down.
+We have the time to look past the more coarse movements of the body and to observe more subtle levels, such as the how as we relax, our breath softening, our eyes become soft and quiet, and with time and patience our mind slows down.
 We notice how fine the stream of air becomes as our breath slows down with the quieting and focusing of the mind.
 The restorative poses not only give us time to be quiet and still but are also very beneficial for our health, they improve our immune system, lower blood pressure and help to nourish the whole body.
-They are also very good for replenishing energy if we are physical exhausted or recovering from illness and are also a great way to prepare us for pranayama.
+They are also perfect for replenishing energy if we are physically exhausted or recovering from illness and are also a great way to prepare us for pranayama.

-Note Viparita Karani (legs up the wall) is an inversion and should not be done during menstruation, also persons with detached retinas or high blood pressure should not do this pose without supervision from a teacher with experience in therapeutic yoga.
+Note Viparita Karani (legs up the wall) is an inversion and should not be done during menstruation; also persons with detached retinas or high blood pressure should not do this pose without supervision from a teacher with experience in therapeutic yoga.

 More experienced yogis can extend the sequence as below if time permits (Approximately one-hour practice)